magento/devdocs/src/cloud/docker/docker-extend.md

         COPY etc/<filename>.ini /usr/local/etc/php/conf.d/<filename>.ini
       ```

-1. Add any required `.ini` files to the PHP CLI container configuration:
+1. Add any required `.ini` files to the PHP CLI container configuration.

    -  On the command line, navigate to the CLI image directory.

       ```bash
       cd magento-cloud-docker/images/php/cli
       ```

-   -  Add each required `.ini` file to the `etc` directory
+   -  Add each required `.ini` file to the `etc` directory.

    -  For each `.ini` file that you added, add the following line to the `Dockerfile` (`magento-cloud-docker/images/php/cli/Dockerfile`):